Fitness Volt

 Read more about dumbbell overhead presses here.

-Named after bodybuilding legend Arnold Schwarzenegger, this exercise combines a sort-of seated pec fly with an overhead press to really hammer your anterior deltoids.
-Compared with regular dumbbell overhead presses, you probably won’t be able to use such heavy weights when doing the Arnold press.
-Still, the demanding movement will ensure that you still get a great workout from this exercise.
+Named after bodybuilding legend Arnold Schwarzenegger, this exercise hammers your anterior deltoids.
+Compared to regular dumbbell overhead presses, you probably won’t be able to use such heavy weights when doing the Arnold press.
+However, it provides an excellent workout for your delts.

 Learn how to overhead press like Arnold here.

-The Z-press is a challenging overhead pressing variation that was invented and named after strongman legend Žydrūnas Savickas, better known as Big Z. This exercise is done while sitting on the floor with your legs extended out in front of you.
-That means you’ll need to use your core to stabilize your lower back and won’t be able to use your legs to push the weight up.
+The Z-press is a challenging overhead pressing variation invented by strongman legend Žydrūnas Savickas, better known as Big Z. This exercise is done while sitting on the floor with your legs extended out in front of you, requiring core strength for stabilization and eliminating leg drive.

 How to do it:

-1. Between the uprights of a squat rack, sit on the floor with your legs straight and spread wide for balance.
+1. Sit on the floor between the uprights of a squat rack with your legs straight and spread wide for balance.

 2. Place a barbell on the J-hooks at about shoulder height.